-The banking industry is primarily a world of computers and networks.
-It's boggling that the bulk of the world's wealth is stored in databases, and transactions are simply the exchanges of information over networks.
+The banking industry is primarily a world of computers and networks: It boggles the mind that the bulk of the world's wealth is stored in databases, and transactions are simply an exchange of information over networks.

-Customers are increasingly comfortable with chatbots handling many things, even private conversations regarding bank transactions, bank services and other tasks that don't necessarily require human intervention.
-For example, Bank of America introduced Erica as a virtual assistant to help with customer transactions, and that has shown significant positive ROI.
-Many banks have quickly followed suit, although some with mixed results.
+Customers are increasingly comfortable using chatbots to handle many standard banking tasks, even private conversations regarding bank transactions, and other bank services tasks that previously required person-to-person interaction.
+For example, Bank of America introduced virtual assistant Erica on its mobile app in 2018 to help with customer transactions.
+Three months later, the virtual financial assistant had 1 million users.
+Many banks quickly followed suit, debuting chatbots on mobile banking apps and websites, although some with mixed results.

-In addition to fielding customer service inquiries and conversations about individual transactions, banks have been finding good results in using chatbots to make their customers aware of additional services and offerings.
+In addition to fielding customer service inquiries and conversations about individual transactions, banks are getting good results using chatbots to make their customers aware of additional services and offerings.
 For example, business customers might not be aware of merchant services and loan offerings that can help resolve payment or credit issues.
-AI-based assistants aware of customer patterns can engage the customer at appropriate times, such as when they are on the bank site or mobile app for more successful conversions and customer experiences.

 Banking regulatory compliance has significant cost and even higher liability if not followed.
-As a result, banks are looking to smart, AI virtual assistants to monitor transactions, keep an eye on customer behaviors, and audit and log information to various compliance and regulatory systems.
+As a result, banks are using smart, AI virtual assistants to monitor transactions, keep an eye on customer behaviors, and audit and log information to various compliance and regulatory systems.

-Big-data-enhanced fraud prevention is already making a significant impact on credit card and loan underwriting processes, and the addition of machine learning algorithms and cognitive technologies is helping those systems stay ahead of the game, as the nature of fraud continues to evolve.
+Big-data-enhanced fraud prevention has already made a significant impact on credit card and loan underwriting processes.
+The addition of machine learning algorithms and cognitive technologies is helping those systems stay ahead of the game, as the nature of fraud continues to evolve.
 By looking at customer behaviors and patterns instead of specific rules, AI-based systems help banks stay on top of their regulatory compliance, while minimizing overall risk.

 Similarly, banks are using AI-based systems to help make more informed, safer and profitable loan and credit decisions.
 Currently, many banks are still too confined to the use of credit scores, credit history, customer references and banking transactions to determine whether or not an individual or company is creditworthy.